lmorg/murex/GUIDE.control-structures.md

 This also includes `if` statements so be very careful to include an else parameter, even if it's an empty block, so `if` doesn't raise an error.

-If the try block fails then try will raise a non-zero error number.
+If the try block fails then try will raise a non-zero exit number.
 If you want to run an alternative block of code in an event of a failure then combine with the `catch` method.
 ```